barebox/barebox/Documentation/user/framebuffer.rst

 Framebuffer splash screen
 -------------------------

-barebox supports BMP and PNG graphics using the :ref:`command_splash` command. barebox currently has no support for backlights, so unless there is a board specific enable hook for enabling a display it must be done manually with a script.
+barebox supports BMP and PNG graphics using the :ref:`command_splash` command.
 Since barebox has nothing useful to show on the framebuffer it doesn't enable it during startup.
 A framebuffer can be enabled with the ``enable`` parameter of the framebuffer device: